Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

 A larger damping parameter fundamentally means that the quenching rate is faster.
 This means that atoms lose their kinetic energy more quickly, and get trapped in a disordered state.
-As shown in Figure \ref{fig:Fig7c} and \ref{fig:Fig7d}, the higher damping simulation experiences recrystallisation, similar to the benchmark simulation, but not to the same extent.
+As shown in Figure \ref{fig:Fig7c} and \ref{fig:Fig7d}, the higher damping simulation experiences reordering, similar to the benchmark simulation, but not to the same extent.
 Increased shear strain causes the atoms revert into a disordered state, as shown in Figure \ref{fig:Fig7e}.
-This is confirmed by considering Figure \ref{fig:Fig6f}, which shows a recovery of the BCC phase from the minimum at 0.27 strain, to 17\% BCC at 0.44 strain.
+This is confirmed by considering Figure \ref{fig:Fig6f}, which shows a recovery of the BCC phase from the minimum at $\gamma = 0.27$, to 17\% BCC at $\gamma = 0.44$.
 This is followed by a return to the disordered phase.
-It is not immediately evident why the atoms return to the disordered state post recrystallization.
+It is not immediately evident why the atoms return to the disordered state post yielding.
 In the following section, we will attempt to outline a possible explanation for this.

 As previously mentioned, the system is quenched at a higher rate for the higher damping simulation which causes many atoms to remain in the disordered phase.
-This essentially means that after recrystallisation at 0.32 strain, the grains are very small and the grain boundary volume is large.
+This essentially means that after reordering occurs at $\gamma = 0.32$, the grains are very small and the grain boundary volume is large.
 As such, the dislocations formed as a result of shearing are heavily constrained within small grains \cite{NIELSEN20217} and more readily meet and annihilate at the grain boundaries.
-This is evident from Figure \ref{fig:Fig6e} which shows an increase in dislocation density up to $6.0\times10^{-4}/$\AA$^2$ post recrystallisation, followed by a quick drop in dislocation density to $2.6\times10^{-6}/$\AA$^2$ at $\varepsilon = 4$.
+This is evident from Figure \ref{fig:Fig6e} which shows an increase in dislocation density up to $6.0\times10^{-4}/$\AA$^2$ post yielding, followed by a quick drop in dislocation density to $2.6\times10^{-6}/$\AA$^2$ at $\gamma = 4$.

-As dislocations are annihilated at grain boundaries and an increasing number of atoms enter a disordered state, the percentage of BCC structure decreases.
-The growth in grain size for the higher damped simulation provides the necessary grain volume for the propagation of dislocations, and an increase in dislocation density can be observed with the increase in BCC structure at $\varepsilon = 7$.
-It is also possible that, since there are many highly disordered atoms that manifest as grain boundaries, the free energy in the simulation is high, which drives the recrystallisation.
+As dislocations are annihilated at grain boundaries and an increasing number of atoms enter a disordered state, the percentage of body-centred cubic structure decreases.
+The growth in grain size for the higher damped simulation provides the necessary grain volume for the propagation of dislocations, and an increase in dislocation density can be observed with the increase in body-centred cubic structure at $\gamma = 7$.
+Since there are many highly disordered atoms that manifest as grain boundaries, the free energy in the simulation is high, which drives the recrystallisation.